Invenietis/CK-Core/DocFX/articles/using-the-activitymonitor.md

 The [ActivityMonitor](xref:CK.Core.ActivityMonitor "CK.Core.ActivityMonitor") serves as a *logger*, and is the object you send logs to.

-It is meant to follow and log a chain of logical operations in one thread, which we call an *activity*.
+It is meant to follow and log a chain of logical operations in one thread at a time (but not necessarily always on the same thread), which we call an *activity*.
 You can spawn as many [ActivityMonitor](xref:CK.Core.ActivityMonitor "CK.Core.ActivityMonitor") instances as you like.

 It is actually meant to be used with extension methods on [IActivityMonitor](xref:CK.Core.IActivityMonitor "CK.Core.ActivityMonitor"), like the ones contained in [CK.ActivityMonitor.StandardSender](xref:articles-ck-activitymonitor-standardsender).
 These extension methods translate the call to [IActivityMonitor.UnfilteredLog(ActivityMonitorLogData)](xref:CK.Core.IActivityMonitor.UnfilteredLog(CK.Core.ActivityMonitorLogData)).